 Development of new cultivated plants with enhanced food value

-- Thomas Björkman’s program is involved in development of commercial broccoli varieties from existing germplasm that are capable of thriving in growing conditions of northeastern states, thereby minimizing the flavor-killing lag between harvest and consumption that occurs when broccoli is imported from more temperate regions
+- Thomas Björkman is involved in development of commercial broccoli varieties from existing germplasm that are capable of thriving in growing conditions of northeastern states, thereby minimizing the flavor-killing lag between harvest and consumption that occurs when broccoli is imported from more temperate regions (news)

-- Susan Brown’s research group studies apple genetics and uses marker assisted breeding and transgene technology to develop new apple varieties including the recently released SnapDragon and RubyFrost.
+- Susan Brown studies apple genetics and uses marker assisted breeding and transgene technology to develop new apple varieties including the recently released SnapDragon and RubyFrost.

-- Walter De Jong’s program works on genetic improvement of potato by conventional and molecular genetic means as well as identification of genes that control tuber color and shape
+- Walter De Jong works on genetic improvement of potato by conventional and molecular genetic means as well as identification of genes that control tuber color and shape. (news)

-- Phillip Griffiths’ research is focused on genetic improvement of snap bean and brassica crops, with particular focus on traits conferring resistance to plant diseases.
+- Phillip Griffiths is focused on genetic improvement of snap bean and brassica crops, with particular focus on traits conferring resistance to plant diseases.

-- Susan McCouch’s program is focused on genetic analysis of rice and identification of genes and quantitative trait loci in wild and exotic species that enhance productivity of modern rice cultivars
+- Susan McCouch conducts genetic analysis of rice and identification of genes and quantitative trait loci in wild and exotic species that enhance productivity of modern rice cultivars (news)

-- Martha Mutschler-Chu’s research group works on the genetic improvement of tomatoes and onion with a particular focus on pathogen and insect pest resistance.
+- Martha Mutschler-Chu works on the genetic improvement of tomatoes and onion with a particular focus on pathogen and insect pest resistance.

-- Margaret Smith’s program focuses on genetic improvement of maize with an emphasis on traits that enhance performance in marginal environments
+- Margaret Smith focuses on genetic improvement of maize with an emphasis on traits that enhance performance in marginal environments

-- Mark Sorrells’ research group is engaged in genomic analysis of small grains and the mapping and characterization of candidate genes associated with stem rust resistance, nutritional quality and other kernel properties
+- Mark Sorrells is engaged in genomic analysis of small grains and the mapping and characterization of candidate genes associated with stem rust resistance, nutritional quality and other kernel properties (news)

 Development of new analytical strategies for genome-assisted breeding